muazsh/ContainerQueryLibrary/README.md

 	*  In case the predicate function is missing it applies changes to all elements.

 * Delete:
-	*  It allows to remove elements from a container based on a predicate.
+	*  It removes elements from a container based on a predicate.
 	*  Usage:
   ```
 	  list<int> ls{1,7,3,4,7};